giogodo/MaidenLands/README.md

 ## Timeline and MileStones

 Timeline for entire MaidenLand development will be 1 complete year, since a lot of programming and technical tasks are already in progress.

+Development Milestones will be divided, a separate team will be assigned for each milestone.
+Work on each milestone will begin instantly after budget allocated for its development is reached.

-Development Milestones are divided
+For convience the milestones are divided as such.

-- **Month 1-2 (vegetation and foilage system)**
+- **vegetation and foliage system**

-Since the game take place in vast open landscapes, vegetation and foilage system will be the heart of all systems.
-Most of the basic tools included in vegetation system are almost complete however in order to make the vegetation system performance friendly as well, it will take time, I plan to give it a full complete month, including writing all the manuals and making video tutorials.
+  - procedural tool
+  - hand painting foliage tool
+  - specified area foliage tool

-- **Month 2-4 (player and game mechanics)**
+- **player and game mechanics**
   - character controllers
   - inventory system
   - crafting system
   - item loot system
   - dialogue system

-- **Month 4-6 (developer tools)**
+- **developer tools**
   - quest editor
   - story editor
   - tools to create and design levels such villages and towns
   - tools to add AI

-- **Month 6-8 (designing the world of Maiden Lands)**
+- **level design and world building**
   - landscapes
   - level design
   - art work
   - lightning
   - creating mood and atmosphere

-- **Month 5-6 (further game mechanics)**
+- **further world mechanics**
   - dynamic time of day
   - dynamic weather system
   - other game system
   - etc

-- **Month 6-7 (fine tuning, polishing, testing)**
+- **fine tuning, polishing, testing**
   - testing
   - video demostration by developers of various tools and systems

-- **Month 7-8 (fine tuning previous steps)**
+- **fine tuning previous steps**
   - testing.
   - optional enhancements